usmannawaz01/EarlySlavicLemmatization/README.md

 We plan to release the source code, dataset documentation, pretrained models, inference scripts, evaluation code, and other supporting materials in September 2026.
-These resources will be made publicly available through the project’s GitHub repositories to support reproducibility and future research.
+These resources will be made publicly available to support reproducibility and future research.